Adult Psychoanalytic Training

 Supervision and Control Case Requirements

 Over the course of their training, candidates must develop 3 analytic patients of their own, with their clinical work with each patient supervised by a different supervising analyst.
+Two of those patients must be seen at a frequency of 4-5 times per week.
+The third case may be seen at a frequency of 3-5 times per week.
 Candidates are helped to learn how to develop analytic patients.
 There is leeway to pace the taking on of control cases as needed.

 Training Faculty, Analysts, and Supervisors

 We have developed a theoretically diverse assembly of local and national teaching faculty, supervisors, and analysts of candidates.
 We continue to expand our faculty and our approved analyst and supervisory group in an ongoing way.
 A candidate may also request an analyst who is not on our current list to be their analyst or supervisor.
 We determine the analyst’s eligibility based on their eligibility for membership in APsaA, years of independent practice, and clinical experience doing psychoanalysis.
 See Local and National Faculty, Supervisors, and Analysts (PDF) for a list of current faculty and approved analysts and supervisors.